blankAvailable/kyutech-manual-note/README.md

  access this repository
  git clone "ssh://$ip/$directory"

- use,
+ use:
  git fetch origin
  git diff master origin/master
  to check difference.
-If it is all ok, use, git merge origin/master to merge the change (Here, we assum that your branch is "master")
+If it is all ok, use: git merge origin/master to merge the change (Here, we assum that your branch is "master")